f-francine/f-francine/README.md

 # Francine Guimarães

 __Hi there 👋__
-I'm Francine, I'm 19 and I love technoly.
+I'm Francine, I'm 19 and I love technology.
 One of my goals is using it to make the world a place a little bit better.:earth_americas:

 __My current goals about programming are:__
 - [x] Practice more programming using Java